Our Personal Injury Lawyers are here to support you following injuries sustained as a result of an accident involving a crane.

 If you work with cranes, your employer should have paperwork pertaining to the above legislation and how they put it into practice within their company.
 Any breach in this legislation that then leads to a crane accident occurring and injuries being sustained means that the employer is liable and can be sued for compensation.

-Give us a call or complete our online enquiry form, to see how we can help.
-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales, as well as anywhere you may live in England or Wales.
+We have offices in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy, so are able to act for clients in making Crane Accident Claims in Birmingham Wolverhampton, Worcester, as well as anywhere you may live in England or Wales.

 "*" indicates required fields